immersivecognition/unity-experiment-framework/README.md

 ## Development

-This project is developed under Unity 2017.3.0f3.
+This project is developed under Unity 2017.3.0f3 but should work on all recent versions of Unity.

 ## Documentation